AminMozhgani/Persian_NER/README.md

 I've customized [guillaumegenthial](https://github.com/guillaumegenthial/sequence_tagging) source codes for this purpose.

 ## Using

+First of all, you should download [this file](https://files.fm/u/s5ubjwg6) and extract it in the main folder.
+It will create a folder named **results** .
 You can find a file in **data** folder called **input.txt** .
 Put your text there and call **Python evaluate.py** .
 Your desired results will be written in **data/result.txt** .

 If you want to train your own model, follow instructions in https://github.com/guillaumegenthial/sequence_tagging.